ga-sei-lessons/UNIT-4-AWS/readme.md

 The adoption of cloud computing has quickly become a key driving force for businesses today, as applications are moved out of on-premise data centres in a bid to innovate, cut costs and increase agility.

 AWS is the premier **Infrastructure-as-a-service (IaaS)** provider and leads the market for cloud computing.
+As of Q4 2019 it has captured 33% of the market.

 <img src="https://i.imgur.com/7LuDq6U.png">